-With demographics changing once again, as they did between the 1960s and 1980s, people are relocating to outside the city in the suburban part of the Harrisburg metropolitan.
+With demographics changing once again, due gentrification and other community aspects, as they did between the 1960s and 1980s, the people of the urban community are relocating outside the city into the suburban parts of the Harrisburg metropolitan.

 *Note: All information is provided through people of the community, outside sources, and research.
 Some information might not be current and/or 100% accurate.